Registration

 (Approved by the Senate on April 17, 2023, effective May 1, 2023)

-Note: This regulation does not apply to the Faculty of Law, to the Faculty of Education, to Undergraduate Medical Education program, to the undergraduate Doctor of Pharmacy program, to the Bachelor of Science in Nursing program, or to the Nutrition Sciences option of the Honours Bachelor of Food and Nutrition Sciences.
+Note: This regulation does not apply to the Faculty of Law, to the Faculty of Education, to Undergraduate Medical Education program, to the undergraduate Doctor of Pharmacy program, to the Honours Bachelor of Science in Nursing program, or to the Honours Bachelor of Science in Nutrition and Dietetics.

 1. An academic reset enables students who have experienced academic challenges during their first year of university to make a fresh start in their studies by offering them the opportunity to change their academic focus or take different courses, without carrying a problematic academic record.